Some similarities to both : Russian Lettuce and : Common Blue Sow Thistle, the flowers are much the same colour and form.

 The leaves yield a blue dye, the flowers, paradoxically, a yellow dye.

-Chicory contains within the milky fluid exuded by broken stems the allergenic Sesquiterpene Lactone, Lactucin, which tastes bitter and acts as a sedative and analgesic.
+Chicory contains within the milky fluid exuded by broken stems the allergenic Guanolide Sesquiterpene Lactones, Lactucin, Lactucopicrin and DeOxyLacucin, which all taste bitter.
+Lactucin acts as a sedative and analgesic.
+These Guanolides (the 'olide' referring to the lactone moiety) are also present in

 Chicory contains the glycosidic coumarin variously called